One of the best ways to add value to your home is by adding space.

 Party walls are shared walls that divide the homes of separate owners, but also include garden walls built over boundaries and excavation work conducted within a certain distance of a neighbouring property.

-Of course, there is no legal requirement to use an architect to design your extension.
+There’s no legal requirement to use an architect to design your extension.

-Picking a tradesperson to do the work
+2. Picking a tradesperson to do the work

 This is arguably the most important decision you'll make around your extension project.

 Even if they haven't used a particular builder themselves, they may be able to put you in touch with someone they know who has.

 Get quotes from at least five companies and match them up with your budget for the work.